-That’s right, Aston Martin’s DBX SUV has finally been unveiled without camouflage for the first time.
-Unmistakably Aston Martin in design, the brand’s first SUV features over 500hp from a turbocharged V8, five seats and true offroad capabilities.
-A whole new world for Aston Martin, it looks like they’ve certainly landed on their feet.
+That’s right, Aston Martin’s DBX SUV is set to arrive in dealerships in just a few months.
+Unmistakably Aston Martin in design, the brand’s first SUV features over 500hp from a turbocharged V8, five seats and true off-road capabilities.
+It may be a whole new world for Aston Martin, but it looks like they’ve certainly landed on their feet.

 As it was a bit of a sticking point for some, prior to the DBX’s official launch, let’s start with design.
 Stunning, isn’t it?
 Wearing styling that is totally Aston Martin, the new DBX mixes the modern silhouette of a sporty SUV with iconic elements from Aston Martin’s history, for example: the traditional ‘DB’ grille.